Celtics-Magic Betting Odds, Preview, and Predictions | BetOnline.ag - CLNS Media

 The Boston Celtics (35-12, 25-21-1 ATS) are out for revenge tonight as they take on the Orlando Magic (17-29, 25-20-1 ATS) at the Amway Center in Orlando.
-It’s the first time the team’s have faced off since mid December when the Magic knocked off the Celtics in back to back games.
+It’s the first time the teams have faced off since mid December when the Magic knocked off the Celtics in back to back games.

 Injury Reports